noahkw/acmetk/docs/installation.rst

    git clone |GIT_URL|

-Build the :code:`broker_app` and :code:`reverse_proxy` images locally:
+Build the :code:`acme/app` and :code:`acme/reverse_proxy` images locally:

 .. code-block:: bash

    cd acme-broker/
-   pwd # Should return the directory that the repo was cloned to sudo docker build -t broker_app -f app.Dockerfile . sudo docker build -t reverse_proxy -f reverse_proxy.Dockerfile .
+   pwd # Should return the directory that the repo was cloned to sudo docker build -t acme/app -f app.Dockerfile . sudo docker build -t acme/reverse_proxy -f reverse_proxy.Dockerfile .

+Create a directory that holds all the application data and configuration files, for example :code:`/home/acme`.
-Create the directory :code:`./etc`, copy the template config file :code:`conf/proxy.config.sample.yml` to it and edit it according to your use case.
+Copy the docker configuration files as well as the template config file :code:`conf/proxy.config.sample.yml` to it and edit it the latter according to your use case.
 For an explanation of the configuration options, see :ref:`config_broker_proxy`.

 .. code-block:: yaml

+   sudo mkdir /home/acme
+   sudo chown -R $(whoami) /home/acme cp -r docker_conf /home/acme/etc
-   mkdir etc
+   mkdir /home/acme/etc/acme_server
-   cp conf/proxy.config.sample.yml etc/config.yml
+   cp conf/proxy.config.sample.yml /home/acme/etc/acme_server/config.yml
-   chmod 600 etc/config.yml
+   chmod 600 /home/acme/etc/acme_server/config.yml

 Create a :code:`.env` file that holds the database user's (*acme_rw*) password defined in your :code:`config.yml` and the path of said config file inside the container.
 The initialization script also creates the users *acme_admin* and *acme_ro* with admin and read-only permissions respectively.
+*ACME_PREFIX* should contain the absolute path (without trailing slash) of the data directory that you created earlier.
-The :code:`./etc` directory is mounted to :code:`/etc/acme_broker` inside the container.
+The :code:`/home/acme/etc/acme_server` directory is mounted to :code:`/etc/acme_server` inside the container.

 .. code-block:: ini